kevinobee/k8s-gitops/README.md

 kubectl -n argocd apply -f ./examples/github-gitops-argocd-app.yaml
 ```

-If you have forked the repository ensure that you update the source `repoUrl` setting in the yaml file before applying it.
+*Note:* If you have forked the repository ensure that you update the source `repoUrl` setting in the yaml file before applying it.

 ### Using Gitea